dbusrepo/web-cg-base/README.md

-# Graphics web project
+# Web graphics base project

-Base project for graphics experiments with web techs and software rendering
+Base project for software rendering experiments with Typescript and Wasm